seng371-2019/Project/README.md

 ## Part 2: Approach
 TODO: Here we can talk about how we are attempting to tackle this project.
 This could reference the above section.

+The approach our group will be taking for this project is is to break it down into smaller millestones consisting of research, design, development, and testing tasks.
+Many of the the inital research and design that must be down will require a whole team effort so that everone is on the same page, however, once the inital research phaze is over then we can work on individual tasks.
+For the coding and testing tasks, each task can be assigned to one or two group members to speed up the development time.
+Once the final testing has been completed, then we will get together once more as a group and finish the final report which is due.
+The timeline which we will follow is outlined below.

+Since, for many of the technologies we have limited knowladge of how they work and are implimedted, communication will be critical throughout the project.
+In order to ensure that communication is maintained throughout, our group will rely heavily on Slack.

 ## Part 3: Team Structure
  Team Member | Role